Updated: Mar 13, 2022

 John Singer Sargent is the greatest portrait painter who ever lived.
 Change my mind.

 If you don’t think of portraits as terribly interesting art, give Sargent a chance to persuade you otherwise.
 He always delivered something far more aesthetic and interesting than vanity on canvas.
-Start with Lady Agnew’s face.
+Lady Agnew’s face is a really good example.
 He had a way of capturing personality and there is a lot of it in her expression.
 It doesn’t even feel like a formal pose, does it?
 It’s more like something a camera captured by happenstance at a social gathering, but this is a painting that took 6 sittings and several hours.
 Her face happens to be the part that is painted the most carefully and precisely, everything else is impressionistic.
 Look at her dress, the sash, the chiffon sleeves, and the flower pattern on the chair to see what I mean.
 The brush strokes there are loose and uncontrolled, some even look haphazard.
 As you back off, though, they come together.
 The whole thing is designed to be viewed from far away, where your eyes can merge the meticulous face with the freer composition of everything else.
 It gives us both realism and artistry.